aosabook/500lines/pedometer/chapter.md

 We'll write a small parser to a standard format that is contained in only one section of code, that allows us to take our two known input formats and convert them to a single standard output format.
 In the future, if we ever have to add another input format, the only code we'll have to touch is this small parser.
 Once the data is in a standard format, the program can have any number of processors that process the data from the standard format, without ever being concerned about the original format that the data was in.

 Converting multiple input formats into one common format is an example of *separation of concerns*, a commonly-used design principle, which promotes splitting a program into numerous distinct pieces, where every piece has one primary concern.
 It's a beautiful way to write clean, maintainable code that's easily extensible.
-We'll revist this idea several times throughout the chapter.
+We'll revisit this idea several times throughout the chapter.

 ## Applying Our Step Counting Solution